bryanwongtrader/crypto-data-pipeline/README.md

 ## Status

-This project is currently in development.
+This project is currently completed.
 The first version focuses on building a clean and reliable Binance OHLCV data pipeline.

 ## Author